The SafeWise Team is pleased to release the eighth annual Safest Cities report.

 For the purposes of this report, the terms “dangerous” and “safest” refer explicitly to crime rates as calculated from FBI crime data—no other characterization of any community is implied or intended.

-- 50% of the safest cities reported 1 or fewer violent crimes per 1,000 residents.
+- None of the top 10 safest cities reported more than 2.1 violent crimes per 1,000 residents.

-- Only one city, Petal, reported fewer than 100 total property crimes.
+- Only one city, Petal, reported zero murders and zero robberies.

 Image: SafeWise